javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-function-expressions-arrows/article.md

 The answer is simple:
 - There's no need in `;` at the end of code blocks and syntax structures that use them like `if { ... }`, `for {  }`, `function f { }` etc.
-- The Function Expression appears in the context of the statement: `let sayHi = value;`.
+- A Function Expression is used inside the statement: `let sayHi = ...;`, as a value.
 It's not a code block.
-The semicolon `;` is recommended at the end of statements, no matter what is the `value`.
+The semicolon `;` is recommended at the end of statements, no matter what is the value.
 So the semicolon here is not related to Function Expression itself in any way, it just terminates the statement.
 ````

 ## Anonymous functions